nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 Our VM has a total of 10 registers, 16 bits each:
 * `R0` is a general-purpose register.
 We are going to also use it for reading/writing data from/to `stdin`/`stdout`;
 * `R1`, `R2`,..`R7` are general purpose registers;
 * `RPC` is the program counter register.
-It contains the memory address of the next instruction we are going to execute.
+It contains the memory address of the next instruction we will execute.
 * `RCND` is the conditional register.
 The conditional flag gives us information about the previous operation that happened at ALU level in the CPU.

 From a code perspective we can implement them as follows: